Chagrin Valley is Committed to Eco-Friendly Green Packaging

-If you purchase our tins in a retail store, there will be a protective poly shrink band around the lid which is a requirement of the retail store in order to prevent contamination.
+If you purchase our tins in a retail store, there may be a protective poly shrink band around the lid which is a requirement of the retail store in order to prevent contamination.

 Although glass is heavier than metal, our sugar scrubs, deodorant creams, and delicate whipped butters do not fare well in aluminum tins.

 Metals are good conductors of heat and cold and the temperature changes dramatically affect the products.
 We decided on glass as an alternative to plastic.
 The caps are tin-plated steel.

 If you purchase our glass containers in a retail store, there may be a protective poly shrink band around the lid which is a requirement of the retail store in order to prevent contamination.

 - Glass jars are 100% recyclable and can be recycled without any loss in quality.

 - Over a ton of natural resources are saved for every ton of glass recycled.

 - Energy costs drop about 2-3% for every 10% cullet (crushed recycled glass) used in manufacturing.

 - One ton of carbon dioxide is reduced for every six tons of recycled container glass used.